- Politics and Economics

 What you will study

-Our BSc Politics and Economics course will provide you with an in-depth understanding of core political and economic concepts, theories and methodologies.
+Our BSc Politics and Economics degree will provide you with an in-depth understanding of core political and economic concepts, theories and methodologies.
 You’ll then be able to specialise in a wide variety of areas, from political economy and financial markets through to international organisations and international trade.

 Your time will be split equally between modules in politics and economics.
 This will allow you to draw links between the two both in the theoretical and applied fields of study.